lammps/lammps/doc/src/pair_mlpod.rst

 was built with that package by setting -D PKG_ML-POD=on.
 See the :doc:`Build package
 <Build_package>` page for more info.

+This pair style does not compute per-atom energies and per-atom stresses.

 Related commands
 """"""""""""""""